Timor-Leste: Economy

 Private sector development has lagged due to human capital shortages, infrastructure weakness, an incomplete legal system, and an inefficient regulatory environment.
 Property rights remain ill-defined, with conflicting titles from Portuguese and Indonesian rule, as well as needing to accommodate traditional customary rights.
 As of 2010, 87.7% of urban (321,043 people) and 18.9% of rural (821,459 people) households have electricity, for an overall average of 38.2%.
 The private sector shrank between 2014 and 2018, despite a growing working age population.
 Agriculture and manufacturing are less productive per capita than at independence.
 Non-oil economic sectors have failed to develop, and growth in construction and administration is dependent on oil revenue.
 The dependence on oil shows some aspects of a resource curse.
-Coffee made up 90% of all non-fossil fuel exports from 2013–2019, with all such exports totalling to around US$20 million annually.
+Coffee made up 90% of all non-fossil fuel exports from 2013 to 2019, with all such exports totalling to around US$20 million annually.
 In 2017, the country was visited by 75,000 tourists.